BerkZerker/Strata-Game-Project/RENDER_PLAN.md

 2.  **Modify `chunk.gd`:**

-    - Remove the `StaticBody2D` and collision shape generation (for now, we can add it back later).
     - Add a `MeshInstance2D` to the `chunk.tscn` scene.
     - In `setup_area_2d`, create a `QuadMesh` and assign it to the `MeshInstance2D`.